 History and Background of Echinacea

-Echinacea purpurea was discovered by European explorers in the forests of the southeastern US in the 17th century and was first sent to England in 1699 by the natural historian and Reverend, John Banister who had been sent to Virginia to study American flora and fauna.
+The original purple coneflower, Echinacea purpurea, was discovered by European explorers in the forests of the southeastern US in the 17th century and was first sent to England in 1699 by the natural historian and Reverend, John Banister who had been sent to Virginia to study American flora and fauna.

-The common name for most Echinacea species is "purple coneflower".
+The common name for most Echinacea species is 'purple coneflower'.
 That is a bit of a misnomer as not every Echinacea has purple flowers.
-Echinacea paradoxa has yellow flowers, and the modern Echinacea hybrids display a rainbow of colors.
+Echinacea paradoxa has yellow flowers, and the modern Echinacea hybrids display a rainbow of colors...red, orange, peach, etc.

 Echinacea purpurea was discovered in 1699 and by 1895, it was popular in European gardens as a medicinal herb and an ornamental flower.
 The Germans started improving Echinacea purpurea in the 1960s by making cultivar selections.
 The popularity of Echinacea purpurea started to surge in the 1980s and 1990s, especially after Echinacea purpurea 'Magnus' was awarded the 1998 Perennial Plant of the Year award from the Perennial Plant Association.
 Until 2003, most gardeners only grew the single-flowered, full-sized, purple-colored Echinacea purpurea.
 A few horticultural cognoscenti grew some white-flowered selections of Echinacea purpurea or the rare yellow-flowered species Echinacea paradoxa.